Iraqis in Syria: Profiles, origins, and locations

 UNHCR estimates that 63% of Iraqis in Syria are Sunni, 19% Shi'a, and lists an additional 3% as Islam unspecified.
-Iraq's vulnerable minority groups are represented in disproportionately high numbers in Syria, with Christians at 11%, Mandaeans between 1–4%, and Yezidis at just under 1%.
+Iraq's vulnerable minority groups are represented in disproportionately high numbers in Syria, with Christians at 11%, Mandaeans between 1 and 4%, and Yezidis at just under 1%.
 The majority of refugees are from Iraq's urban areas, with up to 80% hailing from Baghdad alone.
 Large portions of Iraq's Christians and Mandaeans, in particular, have fled to Syria due to the targeting and dissolution of their urban communities in Iraq.
 The number of Palestinians in Iraq, which was around 30,000 prior to 2003, has also shriveled as well, with most settling in the Yarmouk neighborhood of Damascus until 2006, when the Syrian government chose to restrict their entry.

 In 2007, Syrian officials estimated that 80% of Iraqi refugees in Syria were living in greater Damascus.
-The largest Iraqi communities are found in the southern suburbs of Jaramanah, which is largely Christian, and Sayyida Zaynab, a predominantly Shi'a neighborhood.
+The largest Iraqi communities are found in the southern suburbs of Jaramanah, which is largely Christian, and Sayyidah Zaynab, a predominantly Shi'a neighborhood.
 Damascene Iraqis also maintain a visible presence in Yarmouk and Qudsiyya.
 Many Sunnis, in particular, have been drawn to the northern municipalities of Aleppo, Homs, and Hama, while other Iraqis have settled in Tartus, Lattakia, Hasaka, Qamishli as well as the tribal areas of Deir ez-Zor and Abu Kemal.
 A camp at Al-Tanf, located at the border with Iraq, at times hosted over 1,000 Palestinian refugees who fled Iraq until its closure in February 2010.
 UNHCR ran the refugee camp for four years before relocating the majority of its inhabitants to Europe, while the remainder have been moved to al-Hol camp in northeast Syria.

 Living conditions in Syria

 Livelihoods

-Iraqis in Syria do not live in tented refugee camps or collective centers, but many are forced to stay in dirty and over-crowded apartments.
+Iraqis in Syria do not live in tented refugee camps or collective centers, but many are forced to stay in dirty and overcrowded apartments.
 Most lease agreements are made without a written contract, leaving tenants vulnerable to exploitation by Iraqi and Syrian landlords as rental prices spiral increasingly upwards.
 Due to their status as "guests," Iraqi refugees are not permitted to work legally in Syria.
 Consequently, Iraqi unemployment rates are high: 80% for women, and 53% for men.
 Most Iraqis initially live off limited savings; when these run out, some improvise ways to find employment in Syria's informal economy, where they work in a variety of positions.
 However, Iraqis are often forced to work for meager wages and can be subject to exploitation at the hands of their employers.
 A number of the refugees also subsist on rental income from their properties in Iraq, remittances, or live off government pensions or salaries.
 While the Syrian government occasionally offers work permits to well-established Iraqi professionals and entrepreneurs, Syrian partners are usually necessary to register businesses.
 Nevertheless, Iraqi businesses flourish in neighborhoods with a prominent Iraqi presence.